 Boise's annual average office employment growth is forecasted to nearly double by 2040.
 COMPASS, the region's metropolitan planning organization, projects office employment in Boise will grow by approximately 22,800 jobs between 2017 and 2040, or nearly 1,000 employees on average annually.
 Historically, the State Street District saw an average increase of only 40 office employees annually and expectations for office growth are generally low compared to other locations.
-On average, between 2008 and 2019.
-Meridian and Downtown Boise saw annual deliveries of 148.000 SF and 76.000 SF of new office space, respectively.
+On average, between 2008 and 2019, Meridian and Downtown Boise saw annual deliveries of 148,000 square feet and 76,000 square feet of new office space, respectively.
 Meridian and Downtown Boise have captured the greatest share of office deliveries, capturing 95% of the regional deliveries from 2018-2019 and 72% of the total deliveries since 2008.
 New office construction is low for other parts of the region.
-The market analysis estimates new office space demand in the State Street District to be approximately 50,000 SF by 2040, all of which is assumed to be constructed near one of the future development nodes associated with high-capacity transit.
+The market analysis estimates new office space demand in the State Street District to be approximately 50,000 square feet by 2040, all of which is assumed to be constructed near one of the future development nodes associated with high-capacity transit.